 The Melanie and Rosalie Albright Foundation is the only nonprofit organization in the Indianapolis area offering scholarships to youth ages 6-21 for participation in any performing arts-related opportunities at the awardee’s location of choice.
-In 2020, we have awarded five scholarships and have produced six virtual performances at no cost to the participant.

 We rely on our generous donors for their financial support to bring scholarships and theatrical opportunities to youth passionate about the performing arts.

 Aimee Albright – Volunteer and Program Manager at Teachers’ Treasures